dummifiedme/TheNotebook/NotesVault/First-Past-The-Post System.md

 		- aka doesn't secure due representation to minorities
 		> [[System of Proportional Representation]] aims to remove the (these) defects in territorial representation.
 	- Adopted over [[System of Proportional Representation]], for Lok Sabha due to two reasons:
-		1. Difficulty in understanding the system (for the people, due to low literacy)
+		1. {1: Difficulty in understanding the system (for the people, due to {2: low literacy})}
-		2. Unsuitability to the Parliamentary government (due to tendency of the system to multiple political parties )
+		2. Unsuitability to the Parliamentary government (due to tendency of the system to multiple political parties leading to instability)